 By core family is meant spouse, cohabitant and/or children, together with foster children who the employee has daily care and control of.
-By next of kin is meant core family and other relatives in direct upwards or downwards line, brothers, sisters and parents-in-law.
+By next of kin is meant core family and other relatives in direct upwards or downwards line, brothers, sisters, son-in-law, daughter-in-law and parents-in-law.
 By cohabitants are meant two persons who are cohabiting with common fixed address registered in the national register.